FCIL Schaffer Grant for Foreign Law Librarians

 In order to ensure diversity, the Grant Committee will endeavor not to select recipients from the same country as FCIL Schaffer Grant for Foreign Law Librarians recipients of the previous three years.

-Grant Recipient Responsibilities: At the conference, the FCIL Schaffer Grant for Foreign Law Librarians recipient will be expected to share his or her knowledge and experience with other law librarians by making a presentation, participating in a panel discussion, or taking questions from the audience at an FCIL-sponsored meeting or event.
-After the conference, the FCIL Schaffer Grant for Foreign Law Librarians recipient agrees to write a short article or report (1-2 pages in length) for the Fall 2012 issue of the FCIL newsletter.
+At the conference, the FCIL Schaffer Grant for Foreign Law Librarians recipient will be expected to share his or her knowledge and experience with other law librarians by making a presentation, participating in a panel discussion, or taking questions from the audience at an FCIL-sponsored meeting or event.
+After the conference, the FCIL Schaffer Grant for Foreign Law Librarians recipient agrees to write a short article or report (1-2 pages in length) for the Fall 2018 issue of the FCIL-SIS newsletter.
 The recipient is welcome to propose alternate or additional means of sharing his or her knowledge.

-Deadline: The Chair of the Selection Committee must receive all applications by March 1, 2012.
+The Chair of the Selection Committee must receive all applications by January 31, 2018.
 The Selection Committee will not consider late or incomplete applications.

-Notification: The Selection Committee will notify the FCIL Schaffer Grant for Foreign Law Librarians recipient and other applicants of its award decision by April 15, 2012.
-The Selection Committee may also post a general announcement in AALL publications and listservs.
+The Selection Committee will notify the FCIL Schaffer Grant for Foreign Law Librarians recipient and other applicants of its award decision by April 20, 2018.
+The Selection Committee also may post a general announcement in AALL publications and listservs.

 The FCIL Schaffer Grant for Foreign Law Librarians recipient will receive a formal letter of invitation to the conference from the American Association of Law Libraries.
 However, it is the recipient’s responsibility to obtain a United States visa for travel to and from the conference.
 Since the process of obtaining a United States visa is very slow, the recipient is urged to submit their visa application as soon as possible after receiving written confirmation of selection.
 If circumstances prevent the recipient from attending the AALL Annual Meeting, the grant will revert to the FCIL Schaffer Grant for Foreign Law Librarians Committee for disposition at the discretion of the Committee.

 Despite valuable support from AALL, FCIL, vendors, and individual AALL members, the Grant Fund does not fully cover the cost of transportation, lodging, and food for grant recipients.
 Your tax-deductible donations can keep this valuable Grant alive.
-Read what past winners say about the Grant and their experiences at the AALL Annual Meeting.
+Read what past recipients have to say about the Grant and their experiences at the AALL Annual Meeting.
 Contributions should be sent directly to AALL.
-Please fill out and send in the form from the AALL website.
+To contribute, visit the “Donate” portion of the AALL website and contribute online, or fill out and send in the form from the AALL website.
 Make your check payable to “AALL” or “American Association of Law Libraries;” please write “Schaffer Grant” in the “For”/”Note” portion of the check.
 Checks together with completed forms may be mailed to:

 105 West Adams St.,